Minnesota State Highway 610

 The freeway was authorized in 1975, and most of the sections were completed by 2000 (7.2 mi); the 2.6 mi section westward to CR 81 in Maple Grove was completed and opened in 2011.
-The Minnesota Department of Transportation (MnDOT) opened the last segment extending to I-94 on December 9, 2016.
+The Minnesota Department of Transportation (MnDOT) opened the segment extending to I-94 on December 9, 2016 and in November 2024 opened the final connections westward to County Road 30.

 Route description

-MN 610 starts at a partial interchange with I-94/US 52 in Maple Grove; eastbound traffic on I-94/southbound US 52 can exit to MN 610, and westbound traffic on MN 610 merges onto westbound I-94/northbound US 52.
+MN 610 begins at an interchange complex with I-94/US 52 and Hennepin County Road 30 (CR 30) in Maple Grove.
+Eastbound I-94/southbound US 52 has a direct ramp to eastbound MN 610, and westbound MN 610 merges directly onto westbound I-94/northbound US 52.
+Traffic from eastbound CR 30 enters eastbound MN 610, while westbound MN 610 traffic may exit to CR 30 to access I-94 eastbound via a connecting onramp.

 From there, the freeway continues eastward through an interchange with Maple Grove Parkway, and it turns southeasterly to its interchange with CR 81 in Maple Grove.
 From this point, the freeway runs eastbound through the northern suburbs of the Twin Cities.
 MN 610 is four lanes in width and has several interchanges with local streets and county roads before expanding to six lanes and meeting the northern terminus of MN 252 on the west bank of the Mississippi River.
 After MN 252 interchange, the MN 610 freeway turns to the northeast and crosses the Mississippi River on the dual-span, eight-lane Richard P. Braun Bridge.

 Across the river, the freeway runs along the south side of the Coon Rapids Dam Regional Park before curving around to the east.
 It continues through suburban Coon Rapids as a six-lane freeway to a partial interchange with northbound MN 47.
 This interchange is used by eastbound traffic transitioning to westbound US 10.
 The final section east to US 10 in Blaine is four lanes.
 The second interchange along this section of the freeway with University Avenue is used to connect with MN 47 southbound.
 The last interconnected interchange is at the eastern terminus as traffic defaults onto US 10 eastbound.

 Legally, MN 610 is defined as Route 333 in the Minnesota Statutes § 161.115(264).
 The highway is not marked with this legislative route number along the actual highway.
 The entire route of MN 610 has been listed on the National Highway System, a system of roads important to the nation's economy, defense, and mobility.